ALIPHATICHYD/ALIPHATICHYD/README.md

 Here are some basic things to know about ALIPHATIC 👽👳🏾‍♂️;

 - 🔭 I’m currently working on acquiring new skills,
-- 🌱 I’m currently learning Fullstack Web Development,
+- 🌱 I’m currently exploring Fullstack Web Development,
-- 👯 I’m looking to collaborate on projects,
+- 👯 I’m looking for people to contribute to my projects.
 - 🤔 I’m looking for help with expanding my community
 - 💬 Ask me about anything🌚,
 - 📫 How to reach me: Email: adegokefuad1@gmail.com, Phone: +2347053539948,